devular/devular-gatsby-starter/README.md

    Why write any other way?
 Markdown blogging a-la Jekkyl is included out of the box, just create a new post in the `content/posts` folder to get started.
 MDX is supported, so you can `import` components into your blog and have them rendered in place as HTML, and running in the client as interactive JavaScript.

+   Write components into `content/components` for use in your MDX blog, they have access to all packages, and will work with theme values out of the box.

 3. **Simply and reliably add custom fonts**

    Every website uses them, why are they such a pain to configure?
 Worry no longer, simply run: